-You must be very responsible in your everyday affairs, in relatively rare trips to the center, shopping malls, pharmacies.
-Despite a picturesque place for a home, during storms and bad weather, the situation can change dramatically, roads can become impassable and natural accidents can happen all-around your home.
+You must be very responsible in your everyday affairs, in relatively rare trips to the center, shopping malls, and pharmacies.
+Despite a picturesque place for a home, during storms and bad weather, the situation can change dramatically, roads can become impassable and natural accidents can happen all around your home.
 It cannot be ruled out that because of this, you will be forced to sit at home for several days, so you need to be prepared for such a turn of events.

 Moreover, only people of certain professions are suitable for living in the mountains.
-Writers, for example, who can carry out their work remotely.
+Writers, for example, can carry out their work remotely.
 Lawyers, doctors, and other professionals, whose work implies being at their workplace every day, unfortunately, can only afford a vacation in the mountains.

 Lack of power supply

-The electricity supply in the mountains is often interrupted, that’s why you should always have an additional lighting system for your homes, such as generators, batteries or candles.
+The electricity supply in the mountains is often interrupted, that’s why you should always have an additional lighting system for your homes, such as generators, batteries, or candles.
 Be sure to have an adequate supply of water and an extra propane tank for cooking.
 The extra generator should be kept in reserve since power outages can last up to 5 days.

 The quality of communication in the mountains is poor, so you’d need to figure out in advance where and how to get help in case of an emergency.
 Oftentimes, generators can assist the power supply cable if the lines have not been damaged.